wpmetabox/docsv2/docs/tutorials/add-paginations-search-boxes.md

 ## Before getting started

-In addition to using the **Meta Box Core Plugin**, make sure you already have [Meta Box Builder](https://metabox.io/plugins/meta-box-builder/).
+In addition to using **Meta Box**, make sure you already have [Meta Box Builder](https://metabox.io/plugins/meta-box-builder/).
 This extension provides a UI right on the back end, which makes creating custom fields easier.

 In this article, `list.js` and `script.js` are the **Library** and the file I use to create JS for the search box, respectively.